The Importance of Stakeholder Engagement in Process Design… or knowing what they want and giving it to them!

 What are you trying to accomplish?

-Effective process design requires an understanding of the needs of all stakeholders but before you can engage with them to understand their needs they need identifying, and before you can identify them, you need to be clear on what it is you’re trying to accomplish in the first place.
+Effective process design requires an understanding of the needs of all stakeholders, but before you can engage with them to understand their needs they need to be identified, and before you can identify them, you need to be clear on what it is you’re trying to accomplish in the first place.

 I’ve lost count of the number of occasions I’ve helped clients pull back from near disaster because they didn’t take the time to answer the question: What are we trying to accomplish by undertaking this redesign activity?
-The reason this is so important is that it colours every aspect of the project going forward, including the way in which you engage with your stakeholders and without answering this question you can’t possibly hope to know if your project has been a success.
+The reason this is so important is that it colours every aspect of the project going forward, including how you engage with your stakeholders and without answering this question, you can’t possibly hope to know if your project has been a success.